 Reinsurance enables the Company to cede exposure for purposes of syndicating risk.
 The Company generally retains the right to reassume the business ceded to reinsurers under certain circumstances, including a reinsurer's rating downgrade below specified thresholds.
 Currently, we do not intend to use reinsurance to decrease the insured exposure in our portfolio.
-Refer to "Note 13: Insurance in Force" in the Notes to Consolidated Financial Statements for a further discussion about reinsurance agreements.
+Refer to "Note 13: Insurance in Force" in the Notes to Consolidated Financial Statements in this Form 10-K for a further discussion about reinsurance agreements.